South Florida rescue teams mobilize to assist areas ravaged by Hurricane Ian

 Before dawn in Doral, Miami-Dade Mayor Daniela Levine Cava said some words to first responders.

-The mayor was in awe of Miami-Dade Fire Rescue’s quick response and readiness to help our neighbors to the north.
+The mayor was in awe of MDFR’s quick response and readiness to help our neighbors to the north.

 Ninety-six members of Florida Task Force 1 headed out and are ready for the challenges ahead.